nadar/php-composer-reader/README.md

 |`autoload`|AutoloadSection
 |`autoload-dev`|AutoloadDevSection

-All the other schema can be retrieved from the ComposerReader object trough: `$reader->contentSection('extra', null);`
+All the other schema informationscan be retrieved from the ComposerReader object with: `$reader->contentSection('extra', null);`

 ### Change section data